Dheeraj-2205/Triveous/readme.md

-In this backend project I have used modules like bcrypt, authorizations, authentication, password hashing , maintaining the cookies and deploy the entire backend project on render
+In this backend project I have used modules like bcrypt, authorizations, authentication, password hashing , maintaining the cookies and deploy the entire backend project on render platform

 ## Register [Post]